rrj-bit-211/sales_AI_agent/README.md

 # AI SQL Sales Query Assistant

 Lightweight Streamlit app that converts natural-language sales queries into SQL, runs them against a Supabase/Postgres database, and returns results (with CSV download).
-The app uses a configurable LL[...]
+The app uses a configurable LLM for SQL generation.

+**Dataset Used:**
+This project utilizes the [Fast Delivery Agent Reviews Analysis & Prediction dataset](https://www.kaggle.com/code/devraai/fast-delivery-agent-reviews-analysis-prediction) from Kaggle.
+The dataset contains reviews, ratings, and relevant fields about delivery agents, enabling the app to demonstrate natural language to SQL conversion and analytics on real-world data.
+Before running the app, ensure you have imported the dataset in your Supabase/Postgres database and updated connection details as described below.

 ## Features
 - Natural-language → SQL generation